 • I like thick-cut bacon because it is the meatiest, but any kind of bacon will work.

-• You can use cooking onions or red onions, or even sweet onions in this recipe.
-Use what you have!
+• You can use white or red or sweet onions in this recipe.
+Use what you have on hand.

 • Change the flavor a bit and use white balsamic vinegar instead of regular vinegar.

-• Don’t like your means too sweet?
+• Don’t like your beans too sweet?
 Start with half the amount of sugar and add more to your liking.

 Green Beans with Bacon and Onions in bowl

-This easy green bean recipe pairs so well with so many dishes!
-I love it with air fryer Chicken Cordon Bleu, but you can also pair it with grilled salmon, teriyaki chicken tenders, steaks, and more.
+This also pairs well with air fryer Chicken Cordon Bleu, but you can also pair it with grilled salmon, teriyaki chicken tenders, steaks, and more.

 taking a bite of Green Beans with Bacon and Onions